Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 }

-Instead we should be able to write:
+Instead we will be able to write:

 public int Count : _count;